 We do sell a few of our Frenchies with full AKC registration to carefully screened breeders, at significantly higher prices, so long as we are sure they will provide a good home and will use well respected breeding standards.
 In no way would we ever allow one of our babies to become part of a puppy mill or otherwise be involved with breeders who are not ethical and trustworthy.

 We are very careful in selecting our breeding males and females to insure high conformity to the AKC breed standards, although there are certainly acceptable variations in body conformation and size.
 Beauty is really in the eye of the beholder.
 Some love the smaller, more petite version of the Frenchie, while others love the big, bully look.
-Even at a fairly early age (3 or 4 weeks), some pretty good prognostications of future conformation are possible in case you are interested in a certain look &/or size.
-If you are close to us, we welcome you to come to our house to meet all of the available puppies and make your choice according to your personal preferences.
-If this is not feasible, we do provide both 3-week and 7-week videos to give you a good idea of the potential conformation of each puppy, in addition to coloring and temperament; and, of course, we will answer any questions you have to help in your decision.
+Even at a fairly early age (3 or 4 weeks), some pretty good prognostications of future conformation are possible, in case you are interested in a certain look &/or size.
+If you are close to us, we welcome you to come to our home near Tremonton, UT to meet all of the available puppies and make your choice according to your personal preferences.
+We know this is not feasible for most clients, so we do provide a video when the puppies are at least 6 or 7 weeks old, in order to give clients a good idea of the potential conformation and size of each puppy, in addition to coloring and temperament; and, of course, we will answer any questions you have to help in your decision.

 Great care must be taken with new pups.
 We, along with most breeders, usually keep puppies separated from their moms for at least the first few days, except at 3-hour around-the-clock feeding times, since many tiny puppies have been smothered by unaware Frenchie moms.
 This leads to a lot of sleep deprivation on the part of the breeders, but it is something which must be done to insure that these little guys prosper.

 Assuming good conformation and health, the most important factors in pricing are color and pattern.
 As in all aspects of a free market economy, rarity and desirability determine value and price; the more rare and desirable, the higher the price.
 Generally, the more rare colors and patterns are created by recessive genes.
-For example, solid coloration is dominant over piedness, the chocolate color is recessive (and often cannot be DNA tested in Frenchies), blue coloration is recessive, pure black (with no brindling) is recessive, and black with tan points is recessive.
+For example, solid coloration is dominant over piedness, the chocolate color is recessive, blue coloration is recessive, pure black (with no brindling) is recessive, and black with tan points is recessive.
 For a recessive trait to come through, the pup must inherit the recessive gene from both the mother and the father.
 If the pup inherits the recessive gene from one of the parents but the dominant gene from the other, the pup will express the dominant characteristic but will carry the recessive characteristic (which could be passed on to offspring).

 While we believe that all Frenchies are unique and beautiful, we do price our Frenchie puppies based on their relative rareness and desirability.
-The following is a list of colors from less rare to more rare: brindle, fawn, sable, blue fawn, chocolate brindle, blue sable, blue brindle, pure black (with no brindling), pure blue (with no brindling), black with tan points, and blue with tan points, and the pieds in each of these colors.
-We have produced each of these colors, and we will continue to produce these colors and others which are of interest to our clients, all based on naturally occurring genes in the Frenchie gene pool which we possess.
+The following is a list of colors from less rare to more rare: brindle, fawn, sable, cream, blue or chocolate brindle, lilac brindle, blue or chocolate fawn, lilac fawn, blue or chocolate sable, lilac sable, black & tan, blue or chocolate & tan, lilac & tan, pure black, pure blue or chocolate, pure lilac and the pieds in each of these colors.
+We produce all of these colors, which are all created from naturally occurring genes in the Frenchie gene pool.
+We do not produce merles or long hairs, since they are created from introduced genes from other breeds.
 For the few pups that we do sell with full AKC registration, in addition to an additional cost for breeding rights, an additional cost is added for pups carrying the rarer recessive genes, i.e., chocolate, blue, recessive black, and tan points.

 We do not post our prices on our website, but our prices are very competitive for the quality of Frenchie puppies we produce.
 Just give us a call or send us a text or an e-mail to get our general pricing information.
 While we do not want to go broke with this hobby, our most important considerations are improving the French Bulldog breed through carefully selected breedings and by placing our puppies into loving homes like yours.